Ampofua/Time-Tracker-System-/README.md

 # Time Tracker System

 ## Description
-The Time Tracker System is a basic web application built with Django that allows users to efficiently creat a profile and clock in and out when the arrive at work and when they close from work repectively.
-It provides insights into productivity and helps admin track the effeciency of work at the work place.
+The Time Tracker System is a basic web application built with Django that allows users to efficiently create a profile and clock in and out when they arrive at work and when they close from work respectively.
+It provides insights into productivity and helps admin track work efficiency at the workplace.

 ## Features
 - User authentication (register, login)